naemon/naemon.github.io/documentation/usersguide/clusters.md

 The check_cluster plugin is designed to report the overall status of a host or service cluster by checking the status information of each individual host or service cluster elements.

 More to come...
-The *check_cluster* plugin can be found in the Monitoring-Plugins relase package
+The *check_cluster* plugin can be found in the Monitoring-Plugins release package
 <a href="https://www.monitoring-plugins.org/download.html">https://www.monitoring-plugins.org/download.html</a>.

 ### Monitoring Service Clusters

 Let's say you have three DNS servers that provide redundant services on your network.
-First off, you need to be monitoring each of these DNS servers seperately before you can monitor them as a cluster.
-I'll assume that you already have three seperate services (all called "DNS Service") associated with your DNS hosts (called "host1", "host2" and "host3").
+First off, you need to be monitoring each of these DNS servers separately before you can monitor them as a cluster.
+I'll assume that you already have three separate services (all called "DNS Service") associated with your DNS hosts (called "host1", "host2" and "host3").

 In order to monitor the services as a cluster, you'll need to create a new "cluster" service.
 However, before you do that, make sure you have a service cluster check command configured.
 Let's assume that you have a command called *check_service_cluster* defined as follows: